Executive Committee |

 a) SCB aims to disclose its information to shareholders, investors, and the public in an accurate, complete, comprehensive, and timely manner, and in compliance with related laws and regulations.

-b) Any communication, statement, or release of information about SCB and its businesses and customers must be accurate and appropriate.
+b) Any communication, statement, or release of information about SCB and its businesses, customers, employees and business partners must be accurate and appropriate.
 Such information release to the public or any press and media must be by a person assigned to release the information on behalf of SCB only.

 7. Overall Compliance